-I am a designer from France based in Hong Kong.
-I have begun my designing career in 2010 as a freelance and studio designer after graduating from my Masters Degree in Advanced Studies in Cross-cultural Design at Shanghai University and a Bachelor in Industrial Design at L’Ecole de Design de Nantes in France.
-Prior to joining Tektos, a Hong-Kong based lifestyle and technology accessories company, I have worked with Michael Young (Hong Kong), Alan Chan (Hong Kong) and Perennia (Montreal).
+François Hurtaud begun his design career in 2008 as a studio designer after graduating from Masters Degree in Advanced Studies in Cross-cultural Design at Shanghai University and a Bachelor in Industrial Design at L’Ecole de Design de Nantes in France.

 Each project is different on its own.
-But in order to find innovative, relevant answers and solutions adapted to a brief, it is essential to set a strong methodology.
-Mostly, my design follows three steps:
+In order to find innovative, relevant answers and solutions adapted to a brief, it is essential to set a strong methodology.
+Mostly, Hurtaud's design follows three steps:

 - A reasearch & analysis phase that leads to creative directions.